Comey: FBI probing Trump-Russia links, wiretap claims bogus

 “The real story that Congress, the FBI and others should be looking into is the leaking of Classified information.
 Must find leaker now!”
 Trump tweeted early Monday as news coverage on the Russia allegations dominated the morning’s cable news.

-The president continued to tweet throughout the hearing, creating a unusual public conversation between the embattled president and his FBI director.
+The president continued to tweet throughout the hearing, creating an unusual public conversation between the embattled president and his FBI director.

 After Trump tweeted that the FBI and NSA had told Congress that Russia did not influence the electoral process, Comey disputed that description.
 The FBI has offered no opinion and has no view and no information on the potential impact on the election because that’s not something the bureau has looked at, he said.